Marie Windsor: Film

-After working for several years as a telephone operator, a stage and radio actress, and a bit part and extra player in films, Windsor began playing feature parts on the big screen in 1947.
+After working for several years as a telephone operator, a stage and radio actress, a stand-in for Bette Davis, a cigarette girl at the Mocambo nightclub, and a bit part and extra player in films, Windsor began playing feature parts on the big screen in 1947.
+Discovered by Arthur Hornblow, Jr. while working at the Mocambo, after conversing with him one night in tears over the inability of paying her rent, out of both the kindness of his respective heart and taking notice of her true potential being in a place where he knew himself that she did not belong, he arranged for her to begin a career in the film industry per a role in All American Co-Ed (1941) which not only relieved Windsor of her financial distress, it likewise allowed her to formally begin her career per her first credited acting role.

 Her first film contract, with Warner Bros. in 1942, resulted from her writing jokes and submitting them to Jack Benny.
 Windsor said she submitted the gags under the name M.E.
 Windsor "because I was afraid he might be prejudiced against a woman gag writer".
 When Benny finally met Windsor, "he was stunned by her good looks" and had a producer sign her to a contract.
 After a tenure with Metro-Goldwyn-Mayer in which the studio "signed her, put her in two small roles and then promptly forgot her", she signed a seven-year contract in 1948 with Enterprise Productions.

 The actress' first memorable role in 1948 was with John Garfield in Force of Evil playing seductress Edna Tucker.
 She had roles in numerous 1950s film noirs, notably The Sniper, The Narrow Margin, City That Never Sleeps, and the Stanley Kubrick heist film, The Killing, in which she played Elisha Cook, Jr.'s, scheming wife.
 She also made her first foray into science fiction with the release of Cat-Women of the Moon (1953).
 Windsor co-starred with Randolph Scott in The Bounty Hunter (1954).

+During the 1950s, she became known for playing adulterous wives, bad girls, femme fatales, gangster molls, female gang leaders, and women with a past.
+She subsequently received packages in her mail containing Bibles with passages concerning sin underlined and warnings that she would go to hell if she did not repent.
+She expressed that the messages frightened and disturbed her, and she reported the letters to the police.